lasyaneti/CS124-Notes/Lessons/Lesson 17.md

   - double -> Double
   - char -> Character
   - boolean -> Boolean
-- Boxed types can be set to null because they are objects
+- Boxed items can be set to null because they are objects
 - Autoboxing is when Java automatically boxes (converts primitive type to object) and unboxes (converts object to primitive type) for you, see below
 ```java
 List<Integer> list = new ArrayList<>();